DelisleLab/HRV-Analysis/README.md

 # HRV-Analysis

+The purpose of this project is to create an enviroment for the efficient calculation of HRV measures with a resolution sufficient to resolve the relevant fluctuations OF heart rate.

 The PSD.c file is from the the Power Spectral Estmation algorithm in Chapter 13 of Numerical Recipes

 https://numerical.recipes/